adilrahman/Restaurant-Rating-Prediction/README.md

 Python

 # Tools and Libraries 🛠
-Jupyter NoteBook, VsCode, Pandas, Matplotlib, Seaborn, Sklearn
+Jupyter NoteBook, VsCode, Pandas, Matplotlib, Seaborn, Sklearn, Flask, Heroku

 # Conclusion 💡
 - In Banglore 60% of restaurants are accepts online orders and Nearly 40% of the restaurants do not accept online orders